Google RCS vs. Apple Messages for Business

 The best time to use one of these channels of course depends on what you want to achieve, but we’ll give a quick overview of which should work best for different uses.

-As mentioned, RBM is business-initiated – in other words, outbound, though once the conversation is initiated a user can reach out via this conversation.
+As mentioned, RBM is business-initiated.
+In other words, outbound, though once the conversation is initiated a user can reach out via this conversation.
 This means that it can be a great option when your organization wants to launch a marketing campaign or begin a new process of lead generation.

 Some popular use cases include: